VMFAT-101: History

 After completing the Strike Phase, the RACs move on to the dynamic and demanding Air-to-Air Phase.
-The aircrew begin the phase by learning how to fight the F/A-18 in the basic fighter maneuvers (BFM), i.e., “dog-fighting.”
+The aircrew begin the phase by learning how to fight the F/A-18 in the basic fighter maneuvers (BFM), i.e., "dog-fighting."
 Using Marine Aviation Weapons and Tactics Squadron One (MAWTS-1) training tactics and procedures, fighter weapon instructors teach the RACs how to push the F/A-18 to the limits of its operating envelope.

 The final phase of the FRS syllabus is Carrier Qualification (CQ).
 The RPs undergo an intense period of field carrier landing practice.
 Their Instructor Landing Signals Officers (LSOs), will carefully monitor their progress every step of the way, while providing techniques and instruction throughout the entire process.

 The customers of the VMFAT-101 product are the eleven deployable fleet squadrons and all four Marine Aircraft Groups.
 Whether the aircrew will be serving in support of CENTCOM AOR requirements, launching off the carrier into combat within weeks of leaving the unit, or serving as part of the USMC Unit Deployment Program to Iwakuni, Japan, the SharpShooters ensure that every Replacement Aircrew they send off is mission-capable from day one.
 They will arrive ready to take an active role in combat missions, and eventually move on to assume leadership positions within the squadron in one to two years – potentially responsible for leading flights of 2 or 4 aircraft at a time.

+On Friday, 29 September 2023, VMFAT-101 was decommissioned after 54 years of service.
+It was the last remaining F/A-18 Hornet training squadron in the US Navy and the Marine Corps.
+In its absence, VMFA-323 assumes the role of training replacement F/A-18 pilots until the aircraft is finally phased out of the Marine Corps inventory.